zenomt/rtmfp-cpp/test/tcserver.md

 for a stream name at a time; however, there can be any number of distinctly named streams published in the same App at the same time.

-Note: The `app` designator should typically be set to the path component of the `tcUrl` member of the `connect` command’s argument object, without the leading slash (if any).
+Note: By convention, the `app` designator is typically set to the path component of the `tcUrl` member of the `connect` command’s argument object, without the leading slash (if any).
 Howerver, this is not required.